-For a full current list of dependency questions please refer to https://studentaid.gov/apply-for-aid/fafsa/filling-out
+\For a full current list of dependency questions please refer to https://studentaid.gov/apply-for-aid/fafsa/filling-out

-If a student is requesting to be independent for a reason outside of what is listed above, they must complete a Dependency Override application, or submit the required documentation for their specific situation as requested by the Financial Aid Office, and must be able to provide all and any supporting documentation requested.
-The Financial Aid Associate Director has the authority to make students who do not meet the above criteria independent under special circumstances (in the absence of the Associate Director, this process could also be completed by either the Director, the Assistant Director for Federal Programs, or the verification processors).
+If a student is requesting to be independent for a reason outside of what is listed above, they must complete a Dependency Override application, or submit the required documentation for their specific situation as requested by the Financial Aid Office, and must be able to provide any and all supporting documentation requested.
+The Financial Aid Associate Director has the authority to make students who do not meet the above criteria independent under unusual circumstances (in the absence of the Associate Director, this process could also be completed by either the Director, the Assistant Director for Federal Programs, or the verification processors).
 However, Tennessee Tech University takes a conservative stance regarding dependency override.
-Special circumstances must be documented and a copy of the documentation must be maintained in the student's file.
-The student's status will be re-evaluated each year, except in cases where documentation indicates circumstances would not be possible for a student to re-establish dependency status with a biological parent.
+Unusual circumstances must be documented and a copy of the documentation must be maintained in the student's file.
+The student's status will not have to be re-evaluated each year in cases where documentation indicates circumstances would not be possible for a student to re-establish dependency status with a biological parent.
 In cases of transfer students, each student must provide documents to Tennessee Tech University, as we do not accept overrides from prior institutions.
-Examples of special circumstances for Dependency Override include:
+Examples of unusual circumstances for Dependency Override include:

 - 1. An abusive relationship with the family - 2.
-Extreme circumstances as documented by an unbiased third party (i.e. social worker, mental health professional, minister, etc.). - 4.
+Extreme circumstances as documented by an unbiased third party (i.e. social worker, mental health professional, minister, etc.). - 3.
 Students who will not have the necessary documentation to complete the FAFSA as Homeless or Unaccompanied Youth but can be determined by the FAO.
 If the Financial Aid Associate Director (or other designated Financial Aid personnel as mentioned above) determines that the student is eligible for a dependency override, they will adjust the student's dependency status by completing the Dependency Override School Use Only section of the FAFSA online using FAA Access or by processing the override using Banner's RNAOVxx form and submitting as electronic correction.
 Once the correction is received, the student will be awarded as an independent student.
-After the initial approval, the student's dependency status must be evaluated each academic year and documentation must be provided annually, except as noted above where it would not be possible for a student to re-establish dependency status with a biological parent.
-(Updated 09-04-2018)
+After the initial approval, the student's dependency status may be evaluated each academic year and additional documentation provided if requested by the Financial Aid Office, except as noted above where it would not be possible for a student to re-establish dependency status with a biological parent.
+(Update Oct, 2022)